The Evolution of Predictive Text: Smarter AI Keyboards in 2025

 Gesture and Intent Recognition

-Beyond words, keyboards will understand:
+Beyond words, next-generation keyboards are beginning to understand:

 • Hand gestures captured by device cameras